fatmage/gbc/README.md

 ## Roadmap:

+ - Add frame reconstruction in debugger
+ - Printing for debugger
+ - clean up the code somewhat

+## Bonus objectives

  - make it work
+ - implement VRAM DMA
+ - better UI
+ - more controls for debugger
  - implement DMG compatible versions of modules

- - implement VRAM DMA

- - controls/user interface